 - Usage: Units that run year-round or for extended periods during summer should be checked more frequently.

 - Maintenance History: Regular maintenance of your entire AC system, including the drain line, can help determine if cleaning is needed more or less frequently.
+With these tips, mastering how to clean ac drain line is easy.

-When to Call a Professional for Help
+When to Call a Professional

 Other AC Maintenance Tips